microsoft/eslint-plugin-fluentui-jsx-a11y/docs/rules/progressbar-needs-labelling.md

 ## Ways to fix

 -   Make sure that ProgressBar component has following attributes:
-    -   aria-valuemin
-    -   aria-valuemax
-    -   aria-valuenow
-    -   aria-describedby
+    -   Either have a `max` prop or `aria-valuemin`, `aria-valuemax` and `aria-valuenow` attributes
-    -   either aria-label or aria-labelledby
+    -   Either have an accessible `Field` parent or have `aria-describedby` and either `aria-label` or `aria-labelledby`

+Notes:
-- aria-labelledby can also be derived from parent Field component.
+- aria-labelledby is also be derived from parent Field component.
 - aria-describedby is appended to parent Field component's validationMessage and hint props.
 - Make sure that the parent Field components is also accessible.